 NRS Wedge Rescue Throw Bag

-You can attache the NRS Wedge Rescue Throw Bag on your packraft and quick access it if you need it.
+You can attach the NRS Wedge Rescue Throw Bag on your packraft and quickly access it if you need it.

 You can find the NRS Wedge Rescue Throw Bag on Amazon.

 NRS Co-Pilot River Knife

 You can find the NRS Co-Pilot River Knife on Amazon.

 You can find the NRS Pilot River Knife on Amazon.

 The Sea to Summit Ultra Flex Booties protects your feet when you walk in the river and also helps somewhat to keep your feet warm.

 You can find the Sea to Summit Ultra Flex Booties on Amazon.

 The best PFD for your next packrafting adventure depends on where you are planning to packraft.